ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: meas_filter_center_freq

     The center frequency in hertz for filters of type bandpass and bandstop.
-The width of the filter is specified by NISCOPE_ATTR_MEAS_FILTER_WIDTH, where the cutoff frequencies are the center ± width.
+The width of the filter is specified by :py:data:`niscope.Session.meas_filter_width`, where the cutoff frequencies are the center ± width.
     Default: 1.0e6 Hz